Browse

 4. Reducing Errors at the Language Level

 Languages designed by AI could minimize ambiguity and redundancy.
-If the AI understands the hardware constraints deeply, it could create syntax that makes certain bugs impossible.
+With deep understanding of hardware constraints, it could create syntax that makes certain bugs impossible.

-Imagine a language where memory leaks are syntactically impossible.
-Or where race conditions can't exist because the language model prevents them.
+A language where memory leaks are syntactically impossible.
+Where race conditions can't exist because the language model prevents them.
+Sounds far-fetched, but Rust already proved you can eliminate entire bug categories at the language level.

 Understanding Context

-The AI would need to understand why we program, to solve real-world problems.
-It can't just create a language that's theoretically perfect but useless in practice.
-It needs to balance optimization with practicality.
+AI would need to understand why we program, to solve real-world problems.
+Can't just create a language that's theoretically perfect but useless in practice.
+Optimization has to be balanced against practicality.

 Human Usability

-This is the tension: optimize for the machine, or optimize for the human?
-The answer is probably "both, somehow."
+Tension is real: optimize for the machine, or optimize for the human?
+Answer is probably "both, somehow."

 Training Data

-Where do you get training data for this?
-You'd need examples of hardware interaction, operating system internals, and software design principles.
+Where do you even get training data for this?
+You'd need examples of hardware interaction, operating system internals, software design principles.
 But you'd also need to avoid contaminating it with human-designed language patterns.

-It's a chicken-and-egg problem: you need good training data to create a good language, but you need a good language to generate good training data.
+Chicken-and-egg problem.
+Need good training data to create a good language, but need a good language to generate good training data.

 Adoption

-Let's say the AI invents the perfect language.
+Say the AI invents the perfect language.
 Great.
 Now what?
-Developers would need to learn it, tooling would need to be built, ecosystems would need to emerge.
+Developers need to learn it, tooling needs to be built, communities need to form around it.

 I get it.
-This idea probably makes some developers uncomfortable.
 Programming is an art form.
 We take pride in the elegance of human-designed languages.
-The thought of AI inventing languages from scratch feels like it's diminishing our craft.
+AI inventing languages from scratch feels like it's diminishing our craft.

-But here's the thing: this isn't about replacing developers.
-It's about freeing us from the drudgery of fighting against inefficient abstractions so we can focus on solving actual problems.
+But this isn't about replacing developers.
+It's about freeing us from fighting against inefficient abstractions so we can focus on solving actual problems.

 Change is scary.
-But every major shift in programming has been met with resistance.
+Always has been.
 People hated garbage collection when it was introduced.
 People hated high-level languages when assembly was the norm.
-We adapt, and we're better for it.
+We adapted.
+We were better for it.

 The Real Question